mplanasgit/project-1/README.md

 ![Gender and fatality](./images/gender_fatality.jpg)

 ##### Conclusions:
 - Most shark attack reports accumulate in men.
-Might be interesting to visualize if this has been changing in recent years.
+So, if you are a man in your 20s, just don't swim in summer :man_shrugging: (you can still surf though!).
 <br/>